Football stocks: Which clubs can you trade on the markets?

 In 2000 it listed its shares on the Frankfurt Stock Exchange, and it remains the only German football club to have done so.

 Dortmund won two Bundesliga titles under Jurgen Klopp before his high-profile move to England - but since then has played second fiddle to Bayern Munich, Germany’s pre-eminent footballing force.

 There is still some scope for Dortmund to grow its fan base.
 The big positive is a huge stadium with a capacity in excess of 80,000.
 (It is thought around 1,000 fans from the UK watch each home match because of the competitive price structure).

 Interestingly, despite the impact of the COVID-19 pandemic, BVB’s revenue fell by just €6m (2%) to €365.7m in 2019-20, the smallest revenue decrease across the Deloitte Money League.

 That has probably accounted for a reasonably stable share price despite a desperately disappointing 2020-21 season in the Bundesliga.
-Dortmund also has some fine assets in terms of young players with massive potential, such as Erling Haaland, Jude Bellingham and Jadon Sancho's departure for Manchester United in July 20201 was easy to foresee.
+Dortmund has developed a clutch of young players with massive potential - but it's never easy to hang onto such assets and Jadon Sancho's departure for Manchester United in July 20201 was easy to foresee.

 How to trade stocks at City Index